OpenEvalProject/evals/manuscripts/elife-84395/v2/manuscript.md

 ## Methods

-## Bacterial strains, MCR plasmids, and growth medium
+### Bacterial strains, MCR plasmids, and growth medium

 All the experiments were done in E. coli strain J53 genetic background.
 All bacterial strains and MCR plasmids used in this study are listed in Supplementary file 5 and Supplementary file 6.
 Experiments were conducted in Mueller–Hinton (MH) medium and Luria–Bertani (LB) medium.
 All components were purchased from Sigma-Aldrich.

-## Antimicrobial peptides
+### Antimicrobial peptides

 AMPs were custom-synthesized by BioServ UK Ltd, except for HBD-3 and colistin.
 HBD-3 was custom-synthesized by PeptideSynthetics UK, and colistin was purchased from Sigma-Aldrich.
 AMP solutions were prepared in sterile water and stored at −80°C until further use.

-## Oligonucleotides
+### Oligonucleotides

 A full list of DNA oligonucleotides used in this work is provided in Supplementary file 4.
 All oligos were ordered with standard desalting from Thermo Scientific.

-## pSEVA:MCR-1 vector construction
+### pSEVA:MCR-1 vector construction

 A synthetic MCR-1 plasmid was constructed by cloning mcr-1 gene into pSEVA121 plasmid (Silva-Rocha et al., 2013).
 The mcr-1 gene along with its natural promoter was PCR-amplified from the natural PN16 (IncI2) plasmid using Q5 High-Fidelity DNA Polymerase (New England BioLabs).
 The amplified and purified mcr-1 fragment was cloned into PCR-amplified pSEVA121 backbone using NEBuilder HiFi DNA Assembly Master Mix according to the manufacturer’s instructions.
 Assembled products were then transformed into E. coli J53 strain using the standard electroporation method.
 Briefly, pSEVA121:MCR-1 plasmid-carrying cells were grown overnight in MHB medium supplemented with 100 µg/ml ampicillin.
 Plasmid DNA isolation was performed using GeneJET Plasmid Miniprep Kit (Thermo Scientific) according to the manufacturer’s instructions.
 1 µl of the purified plasmid DNA was transformed by electroporation into 50 µl of electrocompetent E. coli J53 cells.
 Electroporation was carried out with a standard protocol for a 1 mm electroporation cuvette.
 Cells were recovered in 1 ml SOC medium, followed by 1 hr incubation at 37°C. Different dilutions of transformant mixture were made and were plated onto Petri dishes containing LB agar supplemented with 100 µg/ml ampicillin.
 The culture plates were incubated at 37°C overnight.

 PCR and sequence verification by Sanger sequencing were performed to ensure the presence of the correctly assembled recombinant plasmid.
 A full list of the primers used is given in Supplementary file 4.

-## Construction of Δmcr-1 PN23 (IncX4) plasmid
+### Construction of Δmcr-1 PN23 (IncX4) plasmid

 Gibson assembly was used to construct Δmcr-1 PN23 (IncX4) mutant where mcr-1 gene was replaced by ampicillin resistance marker.
 The primers used for the Gibson assembly are listed in Supplementary file 4.
 The overlap between fragments to be assembled was in the range of 20–40 bp.
 To avoid any mutation incorporation in the assembly, Q5 High-Fidelity 2X Master Mix (New England BioLabs) was used for PCR amplification.
 Five PCR fragments (leaving MCR-1 out) were generated using natural PN23 IncX4 plasmid as template DNA in Q5 High-Fidelity 2X Master Mix with corresponding primer sets (Supplementary file 4).
 An ampicillin resistance marker was amplified separately.

 To remove any plasmid DNA template contamination, the amplified PCR products were digested with DpnI (New England BioLabs) for 1 hr at 37°C, followed by 20 min heat inactivation at 80°C. The digested PCR products were subjected to gel purification using GeneJET Gel Extraction and DNA Cleanup Micro Kit (Thermo Scientific).
 The gel-purified PCR products were assembled together with the ampicillin marker fragment using NEBuilder HiFi DNA Assembly Master Mix according to the manufacturer’s instructions.
 The resulting assembled plasmid DNA was transformed into E. coli strain MG1655, rather transforming directly into E. coli J53.
 This extra step was to ensure efficient transformation of the assembled plasmid.
 E. coli MG1655 is a well lab-adapted strain and shows high transformation efficiency, especially for large plasmids.
 The transformants were selected on LB agar containing ampicillin 100 µg/ml.
 The presence and right orientation of all six fragments were confirmed by PCR amplification of fragments junction.
 Similarly, the absence of mcr-1 gene was also confirmed by PCR.
 Following the confirmation of the Δmcr-1 PN23 (IncX4) plasmid, a conjugation experiment was carried out to transfer Δmcr-1 PN23 (IncX4) plasmid into E. coli J53.

-## Conjugation experiments
+### Conjugation experiments

 Conjugation experiments were carried out in LB broth medium at 37°C using E. coli strain J53 as the recipient and MCR-1-positive E. coli (MCRPEC) natural strains as the donor.
 The overnight grown cultures of both the donor and recipient strain were washed with fresh LB medium and mixed at a 1:1 ratio.
 The mixed culture was incubated at 37°C overnight without shaking.
 Transconjugants were selected on LB agar containing 150 µg/ml sodium azide and 2 µg/ml colistin.
 In the case of mcr-knockout plasmid mutant (Δmcr-1 PN23 IncX4), E. coli MG1655 was used as the donor and the transconjugants were selected on 150 µg/ml sodium azide and 100 µg/ml ampicillin.
 The presence of plasmids in transconjugants was confirmed by PCR.

-## Construction of pSEVA:MCR-MOR plasmid
+### Construction of pSEVA:MCR-MOR plasmid

 Moraxella species have been identified as potential sources of MCR-1 (Sun et al., 2018; Gao et al., 2016).
 To study the Moraxella version of MCR (MCR-MOR), we custom-synthesized (Twist Bioscience) MCR-MOR gene (Moraxella osloensis, GenBank: AXE82_07515) and cloned this gene into pSEVA121 plasmid using Gibson assembly method.
 For cloning, the MCR-MOR fragment (insert DNA 1709 bp) and pSEVA backbone (vector DNA 4001 bp) containing ampicillin resistance marker were amplified by PCR with corresponding primers (Supplementary file 4) in Q5 High-Fidelity 2X Master Mix (New England BioLabs).
 Both the insert (MCR-MOR) and vector fragments were gel-purified using GeneJET Gel Extraction and DNA Cleanup Micro Kit (Thermo Scientific).
 The gel-purified PCR products were assembled together using NEBuilder HiFi DNA Assembly Master Mix (New England BioLabs) according to the manufacturer’s instructions.
 Following the assembly, 2 ul of the assembly mixture was transformed into E. coli strain J53 and transformants were selected on LB agar containing 100 µg/ml ampicillin.
 The assembly of pSEVA MCR-MOR plasmid was verified by PCR.

-## Physicochemical properties of AMPs
+### Physicochemical properties of AMPs

 Protein amino acid frequencies and the fraction of polar and non-polar amino acids were counted with an in-house R script.
 PepCalc (Innovagen) calculator was used to calculate the net charge.
 Isoelectric point and hydrophobicity were calculated using Peptide Analyzing Tool (Thermo Scientific).
 Percentage of the disordered region, beta-strand region, coiled structure, and alpha-helical region was calculated with Pasta 2.0.
 The ExPasy ProtParam tool was used for calculating aliphatic index and hydropathicity.
 Aggregation hotspots were calculated by AggreScan.

-## Determination of MIC
+### Determination of MIC

 MICs were determined with a standard serial broth dilution technique with a minor modification that we previously optimized for AMPs (Kintses et al., 2019).
 Specifically, smaller AMP concentration steps were used (typically 1.2–1.5-fold) because AMPs have steeper dose–response curves than standard antibiotics (Yu et al., 2018; Lazzaro et al., 2020), and therefore bigger concentration steps (such as twofold dilutions) cannot capture 90% growth inhibitions (i.e., MIC).
 10-steps serial dilution was prepared in fresh MHB medium in 96-well microtiter plates where AMP was represented in nine different concentrations.
 Three wells contained only medium to monitor the growth in the absence of AMP.
 Bacterial strains were grown in MHB medium supplemented with appropriate antibiotic (100 μg/ml ampicillin for E. coli pSEVA MCR-1 and 1 μg/ml colistin for MCR natural plasmid) at 30°C overnight.
 Following overnight incubation, approximately 5 × 105 cells were inoculated into the wells of the 96-well microtiter plate.
 We used three independent replicates for each strain and the corresponding control.
 The top and bottom rows in the 96-well plate were filled with MHB medium to obtain the background OD value of the medium.
 Plates were incubated at 30°C with continuous shaking at 250 rpm.
 After 20–24 hr of incubation, OD600 values were measured in a microplate reader (Biotek Synergy 2).
 After background subtraction, MIC was defined as the lowest concentration of AMP where the OD600 < 0.05.
 Bacterial susceptibility to human serum was also measured using the similar MIC assay described above.
 Human serum was purchased from Sigma.

-## Membrane surface charge measurement
+### Membrane surface charge measurement

 To measure bacterial membrane surface charge, we carried out a fluorescein isothiocyanate-labeled poly-L-lysine (FITC-PLL) (Sigma) binding assay.
 FITC-PLL is a polycationic molecule that binds to an anionic lipid membrane in a charge-dependent manner and is used to investigate the interaction between cationic peptides and charged lipid bilayer membranes (Rossetti et al., 2004).
 The assay was performed as previously described (Spohn et al., 2019; Kintses et al., 2019).
 Briefly, bacterial cells were grown overnight in MHB medium, centrifuged, and washed twice with 1× PBS buffer (pH 7.4).
 The washed bacterial cells were resuspended in 1× PBS buffer to a final OD600 of 0.1.
 A freshly prepared FITC-PLL solution was added to the bacterial suspension at a final concentration of 6.5 µg/ml.
 The suspension was incubated at room temperature for 10 min and pelleted by centrifugation.
 The remaining amount of FITC-PLL in the supernatant was determined fluorometrically (excitation at 500 nm and emission at 530 nm) with or without bacterial exposure.
 The quantity of bound molecules was calculated from the difference between these values.
 A lower binding of FITC-PLL indicates a less net negative surface charge of the outer bacterial membrane.

-## In vitro competition assay
+### In vitro competition assay

 To directly test the selective fitness benefits of MCR-1, we carried out in vitro competition experiment using a flow cytometry-based sensitive and reproducible method developed in our lab (Yang et al., 2017; San Millan et al., 2016; Gifford et al., 2018).
 Flow cytometry was performed on an Accuri C6 (Becton Dickinson, Biosciences, UK).
 We measured the competitive fitness of E. coli strain J53 harboring pSEVA MCR-1 in the absence and presence of an AMP.
 For this assay, we randomly selected five AMPs and colistin.
 E. coli harboring pSEVA plasmid without MCR-1 (called pSEVA empty vector [EV]) was used as a control to calculate the relative fitness of E. coli pSEVA:MCR-1.
 These strains were competed against a GFP-labeled E. coli strain J53 to measure the relative fitness (see Figure 1—figure supplement 2).
 All competitions were carried out in MHB medium with six biological replicates per strain, as previously described (Yang et al., 2017; San Millan et al., 2016).
 Briefly, the bacterial cells were grown in MHB medium supplemented with 100 ug/ml ampicillin at 30°C overnight.
 The overnight grown cultures were washed with filtered PBS buffer to remove any antibiotic residues.
 The washed cells were diluted into a fresh MHB medium and mixed approximately at 1:1 ratio with GFP-labeled E. coli J53.
 Before starting the competition, the total cell density in the competition mix was around half million cells, as we also used for MIC assay.
 The initial density of fluorescent and nonfluorescent cells was estimated in the mix using medium flow rate, recoding 10,000 events, and discarding events with forward scatter (FSC) < 10,000 and side scatter (SSC) < 8000.
 After confirming the actual ratio close to 1:1, the competition plates were incubated at 30°C with shaking at 250 rpm.
 After overnight incubation, the competition mix was diluted in PBS buffer and cell densities were adjusted around 1000/µl.
 The final density of fluorescent and nonfluorescent cells was estimated in the competition mix.
-Using the initial and final density of fluorescent and nonfluorescent cells, the relative fitness was calculated as follows:Relativefitness=log2(d1(non−fluorescent)d0(non−fluorescent))log2(d1(fluorescent)d0(fluorescent)),
+Using the initial and final density of fluorescent and nonfluorescent cells, the relative fitness was calculated as follows:

+$$
+Relativefitness=\frac{log_{2}(\frac{d1_{(non−fluorescent)}}{d0_{(non−fluorescent)}})}{log_{2}(\frac{d1_{(fluorescent)}}{d0_{(fluorescent)}})},
+$$

 where d0 and d1 represent cell density before and after the competition, respectively.
 Using this formula, the fitness of E. coli pSEVA:MCR-1 and E. coli pSEVA EV control was calculated (relative to GFP-labeled strain).
-In Figure 1, we expressed the fitness of E. coli pSEVA:MCR-1 strain relative to the control strain (i.e., E. coli pSEVA EV) and followed the procedure of error propagation to account for the uncertainty of the estimates:SE=(SDmcr1−fmcr1)2+(SDEV−fEV)2
+In Figure 1, we expressed the fitness of E. coli pSEVA:MCR-1 strain relative to the control strain (i.e., E. coli pSEVA EV) and followed the procedure of error propagation to account for the uncertainty of the estimates:

+$$
+SE=\sqrt{(\frac{SD_{mcr1}}{−f_{mcr1}})^{2}+(\frac{SD_{EV}}{−f_{EV}})^{2}}
+$$

 where -f and SD are a mean estimate and its standard deviation for each corresponding strain based on six biological replicates.
 MCR1 and EV represent E. coli J53 carrying pSEVA:MCR-1 and E. coli J53 carrying empty vector control strain, respectively.
 See Figure 1—figure supplement 2 for the gating strategy.

-## In vivo virulence assay
+### In vivo virulence assay

 Age and weight-defined TruLarv G. mellonella caterpillars were obtained in bulk from BioSystems Technology (Exeter, UK) and stored at 15°C in the absence of food.
 E. coli J53 pSEVA:MCR-1 and empty vector control strain was grown overnight in MHB broth and washed twice with sterile PBS.
 In the case of every experiment, treatment solutions were injected into the hemocoels of the larvae via the first right proleg using 10 μl Hamilton syringes (Reno, NV).
 Larvae were incubated in Petri dishes lined with filter paper at 37°C for 48 hr, and survival was documented every 6 hr.
 Insects were considered dead if they failed to respond to touch.
 Pretreatment was administered approximately 24 hr before bacterial injection, and in this time period the survival of the animals was not recorded.
 Before bacterial injection, the dead or sick animals were excluded from further experiments.